The Impact of Equity In Local Government

 Include Digital Inclusion Planning In Your Community’s Strategic Plans

 Prioritizing digital inclusion and avoiding the digital divide requires strategic planning by your government.
 Ensuring schools and other public spaces such as libraries have adequate internet access, technology, and instruction will fight the digital divide.
-Consider which digital infrastructure is most needed to be built / maintained, and use funds from your locality’s budget to ensure that digital infrastructure is available to everyone.
+Consider which digital infrastructure is most needed to be built / maintained, and use funds from your locality’s budget to ensure that digital infrastructure is available to every citizen including marginalized communities and senior citizens.

 Improved Broadband Access